Skip to the main content.

 We do not recommend doing an individualized assessment for every applicant whose background check turns up a criminal record.
 If a scan of the background check results using the Green Factors indicates that the infraction was so minor, so far in the past without repetition, or so irrelevant to the job at hand that the applicant would not be rejected because of the criminal activity, no further investigation is warranted.

 However, if you decide to exclude an applicant because of a criminal background check, we recommend doing an individualized assessment.
-Establish a policy to operationalize the process in the previous section, and initiate it as soon as possible.
+Establish a policy to operationalize the process in the previous section and initiate it as soon as possible.
 If you are hiring frequently or in large numbers at a time it is obviously important to have a routine that simplifies the process, but it is important for compliance to be able to show that the process produces valid outcomes.

 Individualized assessments are a challenge for organizations.
 Over time, we hope the law or court cases add more clarity to the process.
 For now, it is important to conduct individualized assessments when appropriate to ensure your organization is in compliance with the revised EEOC guidelines.